sangallimarco/angular-xstate-connect/README.md

 ## Library and Test app
 This repo contains the library code and a demo application

-## Build Library
+## Library

-Library is located in ./projects/angular-xstate-connect
+Library README is located in ./projects/angular-xstate-connect

-### Build lib and contribute
-`ng build angular-xstate-connect`

 ## Demo App